England Football Online

 ELO rating 10th

-The women's kit
+The German women's national kit

 Made by Adidas - White crew-necked jerseys with black collar and adidas shoulder stripes & black/red/gold cuffs, black shorts with white adidas sidestripes, white socks with black adidas trim.

-Capt: Manuel Neuer Manager: Hans-Dieter Flick, 57 (24 February 1965), appointed 25 May 2021, effective 1 August.
+Captain Manuel Neuer Manager Hans-Dieter Flick, 57 (24 February 1965), appointed 25 May 2021, effective 1 August.

 11th match, W 8 - D 3 - L 0 - F 36 - A 5.